non/rebox/README.md

 Rebox is published to [bintray](https://bintray.com/) using the [bintray-sbt](https://github.com/softprops/bintray-sbt) plugin.

-Zillion supports Scala 2.10 and 2.11.
-If you use SBT, you can include Zillion via the following `build.sbt` snippets:
+Rebox supports Scala 2.10 and 2.11.
+If you use SBT, you can include Rebox via the following `build.sbt` snippets:

 ```
 resolvers += "bintray/non" at "http://dl.bintray.com/non/maven"